2025 Annual Report

 Demotech

-For the 18th consecutive year, Utica Mutual Insurance Company was named a Super Regional Property/Casualty Insurer™ according to an assessment by Demotech, Inc. Our company placed 61 among only 142 Property/Casualty Insurers countrywide named to the list.
-The ranking is determined by Direct Premium Written as of December 31, 2023.
+For the 19th consecutive year, Utica Mutual Insurance Company was named a Super Regional Property/Casualty Insurer™ according to an assessment by Demotech, Inc. Our company placed 58th among only 151 Property/Casualty insurers nationwide named to the list.
+The ranking is determined by Direct Premium Written as of December 31, 2024.

 Demotech